maverickspectacle/database/pages/economics.md

 Right to work laws make it illegal for a group of unionized workers to negotiate a contract that requires each employee who enjoys the benefits of the contract terms to pay their share of costs for negotiating and policing the contract.
 These result in decreased wages<ref>https://www.epi.org/publication/bp299/</ref>, and also increase economic inequality indirectly by lowering labor power resources<ref>https://www.journals.uchicago.edu/doi/10.1086/708067</ref>.

 Doucouliagos & Laroche (2003) conducted a meta-analysis and found that after controlling for differences between studies, a negative association was discovered between unions and productivity in the UK, while a positive relationship was found in the US<ref>https://library.fes.de/libalt/journals/swetsfulltext/17556769.pdf</ref>.
 An additional bootstrapped meta-analysis also found a positive relationship in the US<ref>https://www.researchgate.net/publication/227640784_What_Do_Unions_Do_to_Productivity_A_Meta-Analysis</ref>.
 A more recent meta-analysis also suggested that unions are not invariably harmful to productivity, although the impact may depend on a number of factors including the sectors and counties concerned, the time period investigated and institutional settings such as labor market regulation<ref>https://tuac.org/wp-content/uploads/2017/12/Recent-Meta-20Dec17.pdf</ref>.

-## Trade and Globalization

-While there is publication bias in the literature, even correcting for publication bias economic globalization has a positive effect on economic growth, although this is primarily driven by trade globalization.
-Financial globalization may have zero effect<ref>https://onlinelibrary.wiley.com/doi/10.1111/twec.13235</ref>.

-International trade regulation can create jobs in the sectors it protects or promotes, but almost always at the expense of destroying a roughly equivalent number of jobs elsewhere in the economy<ref>https://wol.iza.org/articles/international-trade-regulation-and-job-creation</ref>.

 ## Misc.
 Economics